Prepare your English for Travel

 You can also find the local language exchange community

-If you travel to Europe, practically in every city there will be one: people who like learning languages get together and just learn through speaking and in this communities, the biggest group will be of people trying to practise their English and, again, for you it will be a great experience.
+If you travel to Europe, practically in every city there will be one: people who like learning languages get together and just learn through speaking.
+In this communities, the biggest group will be of people trying to practise their English and, again, for you it will be a great learning experience and an opportunity to make new friends.

 I hope this helps and please let me know how you’re preparing for your travel, where you are going, or maybe you need some kind of help from me.
 I will be very very happy to answer your comments and questions.